-Chilli con carne is an easy dish to make and this recipe shows you how to make classic beef chilli.
+Chilli con carne is the affordable mid-week favourite that the whole family will love eating again and again.
+This recipe shows you how to make classic beef chilli.

 This chilli con carne recipe is one of our favourite Mexican dishes because it’s great for families and students too as it’s cheap and easy to make and comes with a delicious, spicy kick!
 The best part about making this easy chilli con carne recipe is that you can make enough for lunch or dinner the next day as it tastes even better after a few days.
 Just pop your leftovers in the fridge and then it will save you cooking on another night.
 It’s always a good idea to have a packet of frozen mince in the freezer as there’s so much you can do with it and it will save you so much time and money when you’re in a rush to make dinner.
 Chilli con carne is one of our favourite family meals, particularly in the winter months, as it reheats so easily.
 With protein-rich beef and beans, this is also a healthy chilli con carne recipe.
 This recipe makes the best chilli con carne we’ve tasted, but if you’ve got any twists on our version then let us know in the comments section below.
 This recipe takes 1hr and 40 mins to make and is well worth the wait.
 Serving 4 people, this dish is perfect if you’re cooking a family meal or cooking for friends and family because it’s a filling recipe that’s great for either lunchtime or dinner.
 There are also multiple serving options depending on what you fancy!
 Serve this chilli con carne with rice, on top of tortilla chips or wrapped in soft tortilla wraps with guacamole and salsa.
 However you enjoy your chilli, this is classic Mexican dish that everyone will love!